HansAschauer/schulplots/README.md

 `schulplots` requires a recent version of Python.
 If you have Python installed (including pip, the python package manager), you can install it  from [PyPi](https://pypi.org/project/schulplots/) with `pip install schulplots`.

-## Run from Collaboratory
+## Run from Colab

-You can use schulplots without installation directly in Google Colaboratory.
+You can use schulplots without installation directly in Google Colab.
 For an example, click [here](https://colab.research.google.com/github/HansAschauer/schulplots/blob/main/src/notebook_example.ipynb).
 ![Screenshot](images/ScreenshotColaboratory.png)

 ## Documentation